 Hostas are drought-tolerant, robust, and shade-loving plants.
 They can live in zones 3-9 with over 70 species and 3,000+ hybrids.

 The possibilities are endless.
-Hostas and rocks are a sensible combination because of the hosta’s need for well-drained soil and the overall low maintenance of the two together.
+Hostas and rocks are a sensible combination because of the hosta’s need for well-drained soil and, when planted in a rock garden, create a low maintenance garden.

 - Let’s be Practical – Hard Work – Low Maintenance

-- What Kind of Rock Will You Use in Your Rock Garden?
+- What Kind of Rock Will You Use in Your Rock Garden

 - Hostas in Rock Gardens – So Many Choices